reemf123/ISS-Tracker/README.md

 To call a container, `docker run` is used.
 To execute all of the unit tests written inside the application, pytest is called before the file name containing the unit tests: `docker run --rm <username>/<imagename>:<tag> full/path/to/pytest -vv <path_to_unit_test_in_container>.py`

 - Example Command: `docker run --rm reemf123/iss_tracker:1.0 /usr/local/bin/pytest -vv /app/test_iss_tracker.py`

+### Instructions for Deploying the App with Docker Compose

 ### Instructions For Accessing Web App Routes & Route Output Descriptions
 - General Curl Command: `curl -X METHOD [URL Example Domain]`